yezkez10/tp/docs/DeveloperGuide.md

 **Aspect: How convenient it is for clinic staff to delete:**

 * **Alternative 1 (current choice):** Delete based on `INDEX` shown on the present list
-    * Pros: Intuitive and easy for nurse to delete
+    * Pros: Intuitive and easy for clinic staff to use.
-    * Cons: Needs to use zero-based indexing since lists are zero-indexed but the view of clinic staff is one-indexed.
+    * Cons: List index may change when staff first use `list` or `find`.

 * **Alternative 2:** Delete based on `name` of patient
-    * Pros: Will be more accurate when deleting a patient
+    * Pros: Will be more accurate when deleting a patient.
-    * Cons: Takes more time as need to type out names of patient when deleting and length of names may vary from person to person
+    * Cons: Typing out patient names has higher room for error and takes a longer time.
-    * Cons: User will face issues when trying to delete patients with the same name
+    * Cons: User will face issues when trying to delete patients with the same name.

 ### List feature